 MOD EUR/XXXXA21A2/1

 48.7 § 5 The personnel of ship stations and ship earth stations for which a radio installation is not compulsory either under international agreements or national regulations and which use the frequencies and techniques prescribed in Chapter VII shall be adequately qualified and certificated in accordance with the administration’s requirements.
-Guidance concerning appropriate qualifications and certification is provided in Resolution 343 (WRC-97)*.
+Guidance concerning appropriate qualifications and certification is provided in Resolution 343 (Rev.WRC-12).
 That Resolution describes two appropriate certificates for use by personnel of ship stations and ship earth stations for which a radio installation is not compulsory.

 Reasons: Editorial change of reference to the up-to-date version of Resolution 343, after which the Note by the Secretariat becomes obsolete.